Human guise: Robots

 The various Star Trek shows also had persuasive androids, for instance in the original series episodes "What Are Little Girls Made Of?", "Shore Leave", "I, Mudd", and "Requiem for Methuselah".

-In Star Trek: the Next Generation, the android Data's desire to become more human became an ongoing source of commentary on the human condition.
+In Star Trek: The Next Generation, the android Data's desire to become more human became an ongoing source of commentary on the human condition.
 (Data's positronic brain is a nod to Asimov's stories.)
 An earlier pilot-film by Star Trek's creator Gene Roddenberry, The Questor Tapes, had featured an android left on 20th-century Earth as the last of a series of advanced alien technology, with the same subtext.
+The three-season return of the USS Enterprise captain in Star Trek: Picard further explored the nature of androids and societal integration, especially throughout the first season as its main theme.

 In Philip K. Dick's novel Do Androids Dream of Electric Sheep? and its film adaption Blade Runner, the replicants are biological robots indistinguishable from humans except by specialised testing of their empathic reactions.
 As those androids are manufactured exclusively for off-world colonies on Mars and are illegal on Earth they attempt to disguise as human to evade their killing by special police operatives.

 Similarly in the remade series Battlestar Galactica, robots known as the Cylons have evolved the ability to make bodies that appear quite human.
 When killed, they transfer their consciousness from one body to an identical model elsewhere.
 This seeming immortality, the uncertainty of who is really human and who is Cylon, and the love between characters who are revealed to be human or Cylon, are used for discussion of what it means to be human.

 Pretenders in Transformers are Autobots and Decepticons who encase their robotic bodies in organic-like outer shells.
-While most Decepticons use shells patterned after monsters Most Autobots used shells that appear human.
+While most Decepticons use shells patterned after monsters, most Autobots use shells that appear human.